 Hardwood flooring is expensive, but on the bright side, it’s an investment.
 According to a 2022 study by Point2 Homes which examined 52 million words on over 730,000 property descriptions, hardwood flooring was one of the most popular amenities used to sell a home or condo throughout the U.S.

-There are a lot of factors to consider for this project, from the cost of labor and installation to the price of materials.
+There are a lot of pricing factors to consider for installing hardwood floors, from the cost of labor and installation to the price of materials.
 You may be dreading figuring out your hardwood flooring cost per square foot, but the expense may be worth it.
 Chances are, you aren’t just giving you and your family a nicer home, you’re making it easier to sell your home someday.

 Meanwhile, you may be able to save some money on hardwood flooring costs using these strategies (knock on wood).

 According to remodeling site Fixr.com, the national average cost to install hardwood floors ranges from $2,800 to $6,400 for a 200 square-foot room.
 That’s at the cost of between $14 and $32 per square foot of hardwood flooring.
 However, there are a lot of variables that factor into hardwood flooring costs:

 — The cost of living in your area.

 — The size of the room or rooms.

 — The size of the wood, including thickness and the width of the planks.

 — The supply chain: Lumber prices have dropped since pandemic highs and are expected to continue to fall.